getify/foi-lang/README.md

 }
 ```

-However, since `def` definitions must appear at the top of their respective scopes, and there may be multiple such definitions in a block, the `def`-block form should be preferred for readability sake:
+However, since `def` definitions must appear at the top of their respective scopes, and there may be multiple such definitions in a block, the definitions-block form should be preferred for readability sake:

 ```java
 def (tmp: 42) {